WhiteboxHub/Classroom--Deployment-docker_codebase/ReadME.md

 # Docker Presentation Overview

-Welcome to the Docker Presentation!
-This repository provides an in-depth look at Docker and its key components, including containers, images, Dockerfiles, Docker Compose, Docker Hub, and Docker Swarm.
+Hey there!
+Welcome to our Docker Presentation.
+This repository is your go-to guide for diving deep into Docker and its core components like containers, images, Dockerfiles, Docker Compose, Docker Hub, and Docker Swarm.
+Let's explore what each of these is all about!

 ## Table of Contents
 - [Introduction to Docker](#introduction-to-docker)